SMS Hindenburg: Advance of 23 April 1918

 In late 1917, light forces of the High Seas Fleet began interdicting British convoys to Norway.
 On 17 October the light cruisers Brummer and Bremse intercepted one of the convoys, sinking nine of the twelve cargo ships and the two escorting destroyers—Mary Rose and Strongbow—before turning back to Germany.
 On 12 December, four German destroyers ambushed a second British convoy of five cargo vessels and two British destroyers.
 All five transports were sunk, as was one of the destroyers.
 Following these two raids, Admiral David Beatty, the commander of the Grand Fleet, detached battleships from the battle fleet to protect the convoys.
 The German navy was now presented with an opportunity for which it had been waiting the entire war: a portion of the numerically stronger Grand Fleet was separated and could be isolated and destroyed.
-Vice Admiral Franz von Hipper planned the operation: the battlecruisers of I Scouting Group, along with light cruisers and destroyers, would attack one of the large convoys, while the rest of the High Seas Fleet would stand by, ready to attack the British dreadnought battleship squadron.
+Hipper planned the operation: the battlecruisers of I Scouting Group, along with light cruisers and destroyers, would attack one of the large convoys, while the rest of the High Seas Fleet would stand by, ready to attack the British dreadnought battleship squadron.

 At 05:00 on 23 April 1918, the German fleet, with Hindenburg in the lead, departed from the Schillig roadstead.
 Hipper ordered wireless transmissions be kept to a minimum, to prevent British intelligence from receiving radio intercepts.
 At 06:10 the German battlecruisers had reached a position approximately 60 kilometers southwest of Bergen, when Moltke lost her inner starboard propeller.
 Without resistance from the water, the propeller-less shaft began spinning faster and faster, until one of the engine gears flew apart.
 Shrapnel from the broken machinery damaged several boilers and tore a hole in the hull; the ship was dead in the water.
 The ship's crew effected temporary repairs, which allowed the ship to steam at 4 kn.
 However, it was decided to take the ship under tow by the battleship Oldenburg.
 Despite this setback, Hipper continued northward.
 By 14:00, Hipper's force had crossed the convoy route several times but had found nothing.
 At 14:10, Hipper turned his ships southward.
 By 18:37, the German fleet had made it back to the defensive minefields surrounding their bases.
 It was later discovered that the convoy had left port a day later than expected by the German planning staff.